Jacksonville Car Accident Lawyer

 Every communication that you have with the claims adjuster will be examined for ways to leverage against you, even seemingly innocent or innocuous statements being used as “proof” that you do not deserve a full settlement.
-The stress of considering each statement and worrying that you may impede your own claim can have a significant impact on the time that you should be spending focusing on recovery.
+The stress of considering each statement and worrying that you may impede your claim can significantly impact the time that you should be spending focusing on recovery.

 Once the investigation of your claim is concluded, the adjuster will return to you with an offer for a one-time settlement.
 Insurance companies rely on a victim’s stress about their short-term financial situation to accept this amount, in exchange for signing a waiver that blocks the victim from seeking any additional compensation or taking any additional legal action against the insurance company or their client for this accident, regardless of whether or not there is a significant change.
 In most cases, the insurance company will attempt to position this offer as the best you can do, but this is rarely, if ever, the case.

-When you have an attorney who is handling your case, the entire time that the insurance company was investigating your claim, your attorney was performing their own investigation and calculations.
+When you have an attorney handling your case, the entire time the insurance company was investigating your claim, your attorney performed their investigation and calculations.
 You will be shocked to see the discrepancy between the initial offer and the amount that your Jacksonville car accident lawyer has calculated.

 Once this offer is submitted, your lawyer will be able to take the offensive and begin a series of aggressive negotiations, the goal being to reach a settlement agreement while avoiding a time-consuming and costly court case.
-This is one reason why it is acceptable to take a lower settlement amount than what you may be entitled to at the outcome of a trial.
-If your attorney is able to successfully negotiate an agreement, then you will be able to accept the settlement and move on with your life, financially supported.
+This is one reason why it is acceptable to take a lower settlement amount than what you may be entitled to at the trial’s outcome.
+If your attorney can successfully negotiate an agreement, then you will be able to accept the settlement and move on with your life, financially supported.

 We realize that you need to get your life back on track very shortly after your accident, which means returning to work as soon as possible, resuming your responsibilities such as child care, family obligations, as well as pursuing your hobbies and activities that you enjoy engaging in.
-When you are bogged down by the stress of your insurance claim, it can be difficult to find enjoyment in anything until you either reach a resolution or you have a legal representative that you can trust who is handling the case for you.
+When the stress of your insurance claim bogs you down, it can be difficult to find enjoyment in anything until you reach a resolution or have a legal representative that you can trust who is handling the case for you.

-In order to get a better understanding of what we mean by stress relief, contact our Jacksonville law firm today to speak with a car accident lawyer during a free initial consultation.
-During the consultation, you will be able to see what we mean when we say that we focus on customer service because your comfort and confidence is the absolute most important factor in our work together.
+To better understand what we mean by stress relief, contact our Jacksonville law firm today to speak with a car accident lawyer during a free initial consultation.
+During the consultation, you will see what we mean when we say that we focus on customer service because your comfort and confidence are the absolute most crucial factor in our work together.

 Common Car Accident Injuries

 We understand that no two accidents are alike, and no two injuries are alike for the victim.
-However, there are some common types of injuries following car accidents, and we have a team of highly-experienced medical experts who we work with in order to quantify the financial impacts of these injuries, along with others.
+However, there are some common types of injuries following car accidents.
+We have a team of highly-experienced medical experts who we work with to quantify the financial impacts of these injuries and others.
 In addition to the following injuries possible from a Jacksonville FL car accident, fatality is also possible – wrongful death is one of our practice areas, and we will be able to guide you through the process so that you can focus on spending time with your family and healing.

 Some of the most common injuries from car accidents include (but are not limited to):

 Whiplash is an injury that happens when the head is snapped forward, down, and back in a rapid “S” motion, typically during a car collision that causes the passenger to jerk forward before being caught by the seatbelt.
-When this happens, the soft tissues in the neck, shoulders, and upper back can be torn and strained, resulting in significant discomforts such as lack of mobility, soreness, stiffness, headaches, trouble sleeping, and more.
+When this happens, the neck, shoulders, and upper back soft tissues can be torn and strained, resulting in significant discomforts such as lack of mobility, soreness, stiffness, headaches, trouble sleeping, and more.

-The spinal cord is a major bundle of nerves running from the brain stem to the bottom of the back, and carries all signals from the brain to the limbs.
-Damage to these nerves can cause partial or complete paralysis, as well as a number of other sensory issues and additional serious complications.
-If you suspect that someone has injured their spine, it is important that you do not move them, as this may cause additional damage.
+The spinal cord is a major bundle of nerves running from the brain stem to the bottom of the back and carries all signals from the brain to the limbs.
+Damage to these nerves can cause partial or complete paralysis and several other sensory issues, and additional serious complications.
+If you suspect that someone has injured their spine, it is essential that you do not move them, as this may cause additional damage.

 Fractured and Broken Bones

-When a bone encounters a force greater than its tensile strength, it will break apart in any number of ways.
-Depending on things like the force of the impact, the direction of the impact, and more, the bone may have a minor hairline fracture that will heal on its own, or may be completely broken in half – possibly puncturing the skin at the same time.
+When a bone encounters a force greater than its tensile strength, it will break apart in many ways.
+Depending on the force of the impact, the direction of the impact, and more, the bone may have a minor hairline fracture that will heal on its own or may be wholly broken in half – possibly puncturing the skin at the same time.

 When the capillaries at the surface of the spring are damaged or ruptured, they cause blood to pool underneath the skin leading to large areas of discolored skin that is tender to the touch.
-Depending on the severity of the bruising, they may require medical intervention, or could be an indication of something more severe such as internal bleeding.
+Depending on the severity of the bruising, they may require medical intervention or indicate something more severe, such as internal bleeding.

-Internal bleeding happens when there is damage to an internal artery or organ, and blood flows out into an area like the chest cavity or stomach, causing major complications for the victim.
-Signs of internal bleeding include things like dizziness, low blood pressure, loss of consciousness, black or tarry stool, bloody urine, and localized internal pain.
+Internal bleeding happens when there is damage to an internal artery or organ, and blood flows out into an area like the chest cavity or stomach, causing significant complications for the victim.
+Internal bleeding signs include dizziness, low blood pressure, loss of consciousness, black or tarry stool, bloody urine, and localized internal pain.
 These injuries must be treated by a medical professional as soon as possible.

 Traumatic Brain Injuries